 Hubby *liked* a recipe page, and now full-color food

-pictures roll across his Facebook page.
+pictures scroll across his Facebook page.
 Daily.
-Several

 “Hmmm, that looks

 good,” he’ll say, as he hits the print button,